Secondary Education Commission

 The Government of India established the Secondary Education Commission on 23 September 1952 under the chairmanship of Dr. Lakshmanaswamy Mudaliar.
 It was called the Mudaliar Commission after him.
 The commission recommended diversifying the curriculum, adding an intermediate level, introducing three-tier undergraduate courses, etc.

 Introduction

+In order to review the position of secondary education in India and to suggest measures for its overall improvement, Government of India appointed Secondary Education Commission on September 23, 1952.
+Dr. A. Laxmanswamy Mudaliar, Vice-Chancellor of the University of Madras, was the chairman of the committee, and hence it came to known by the name Mudaliar Commission.